Judd Garrett: Coaching career

 Garrett started his NFL coaching career as an assistant football coach at Princeton University in 1990.
 He was an assistant football coach at University School in 1996.
 He was hired as an offensive assistant with the New Orleans Saints under Mike Ditka from 1997 to 1999.

 In 2000, he was hired as an offensive quality control/receivers assistant with the Miami Dolphins.
 He spent six seasons from 2000 to 2005, as an assistant coach under Dave Wannstedt and Nick Saban, during which time the Dolphins had five winning seasons, won a Division Title and had two play-off appearances.
 After the 2005 season, Garrett was hired by the St. Louis Rams to coach tight ends.
 He stayed with the Rams from 2006 to 2007.
 He was hired by the Dallas Cowboys as the director of pro scouting in May 2008.

 Personal life

 Garrett has two brothers who have coached in the NFL.
-Jason is the former head coach of the Dallas Cowboys and John is the current head coach of the Lafayette Leopards.
+Jason is the former head coach of the Dallas Cowboys and John is the current General Manager for Player Personnel for the football program at Duke University.
 All three of the Garrett brothers played in the World League of American Football.

 His father (Jim Garrett) was an assistant coach for the New York Giants (1970–1973), New Orleans Saints (1976–1977), and Cleveland Browns (1978–1984), head coach of the Houston Texans of the fledgling WFL (1974), and head football coach at Columbia University (1985).
 From 1987 to 2004, he served as a scout for the Dallas Cowboys.